 If any provision of the Conditions is determined to be invalid or unenforceable in whole or in part, such invalidity or unenforceability will attach only to such provision or part thereof and the remaining part of such provision and all other provisions hereof will continue in full force and effect.

 We may at any time assign our rights or sub-contract our obligations under the Conditions, in whole or in part, without notice to you.

 Neither of us will be responsible for a failure to fulfil our obligations under the Conditions or for delay in doing so if such failure or delay is due to circumstances beyond our reasonable control, such as acts of nature, acts of government, war, riots, strikes and accidents in transportation, but excluding a lack of financing, cash or credit.

 The Conditions, as amended from time to time, including any and all documents, websites, rules, terms and policies referenced herein constitute the entire agreement between us and you with respect to the matters referred to in the Conditions and supersedes all prior and contemporaneous agreements and understandings, whether electronic, oral or written, between us and you with respect to such matters.

 The Conditions (and all communications) are in English.

 The Conditions shall be governed by, and will be construed in accordance with, English Law, and the English courts shall have jurisdiction in any legal proceedings.
 We retain the right to bring proceedings against you for breach of the Conditions in your country of residence or any other relevant country.

 If you have any questions about the Conditions, please contact us at firstname.lastname@example.org.
 We are committed to providing quality services and products.
 However, in the event that you have a complaint in relation to services or products available from the Website, please follow the Complaints Procedure.

-Your use of the Website or any Service on your own behalf and on behalf of any organisation on whose behalf you may act, signifies your and said organisation's consent and agreement to the Conditions.
+Your use, or use by authorised personnel on your behalf, of the Website or any Service signifies your consent and agreement to the Conditions.